cinque terre travel guide

 Levanto or La Spezia

-The benefit of staying in one of the two side towns is that you’re not anywhere near most of the tourist activity!
-Plus, if you’re driving around Italy, you obviously can’t drive into any of the villages.
+The benefit of staying in one of the two side towns is that you’re not anywhere near most of the tourist activity.
+And if you’re driving around, this means you can book somewhere with parking.
+(Otherwise you’d have to figure out where you can park your car for the duration of your visit).

-Like I said above, we stayed at Al Molino delle Ghiare, which is actually about a 10 minute drive outside of Levanto.
+We finally opted on Al Molino delle Ghiare, which is actually about a 10 minute drive outside of Levanto.
 It’s in a super random area with other houses, but it was nice and spacious, and had two bedrooms for us.
-Check here for rates + availability

 The Villages

-Each village has its own charm, as you can see above and each of my individual village posts., so I don’t think you can go wrong with any of them.
-Monterosso feels the most like a resort town, so there’s probably more to do there but also more tourists.
-Corniglia is probably the most “off-the-beaten-path” since it’s a little trickier getting there than the other five.
+Each village has its own charm, as you can see above, so I don’t think you can go wrong with any of them.
+Monterosso feels the most like a resort town (more to do but also more crowds) while Corniglia is probably the most “off-the-beaten-path” since it’s a little trickier getting there.
+I have a dream some day of hiking and stay in each one, so, yes, I did look at potential places to stay.
+Here’s what they are:

 Bonus: Rapallo or Finale Ligure